kartiksaxena532/kartiksaxena532/README.md

 # 💫 About Me:
-"A Jack Of All Trades Is A Master Of None, But Often Times Is Better Than A Master Of One.”♠️♥️♦️♣️<br>🥞Front End Developer<br>📱Working With New Technologies(Probably Every Day 🙆)<br>🙌Next.JS React-Native Three.Js And Many Morere<br>🌑Currently working on some AI projects with Dev<br>👍Feel free to reach out on LinkedIn<br>Remember: Everything at start would be wrong, the first program, the first app don't give up.
+"A Jack Of All Trades Is A Master Of None, But Often Times Is Better Than A Master Of One.”♠️♥️♦️♣️<br>🥞Front End Developer<br>📱Working With New Technologies(Probably Every Day 🙆)<br>🙌Next.JS React-Native Three.Js And Many More<br>🌑Currently working on some AI projects with Dev<br>👍Feel free to reach out on LinkedIn<br>Remember: Everything at start would be wrong, the first program, the first app, don't give up.

 ## 🌐 Socials: